AnicetNgrt/flore1/README.md

 ---
 ## <a name="engine.textasset.textsprite"></a>📜 Engine.TextAsset.TextSprite [(sub)class](#classes)
-TextSprites (or Sprites) are basically what the [Engine.VirtualScene
+TextSprites (or Sprites) are basically what the [Engine.VirtualScene](#engine.virtualscene) instances can display.
+They have many properties that one can change in order to change how a sprite is displayed.
+Whether it is its char

 ---